ernestwisniewski/aonw/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] `make analyze` passes with the shared fatal policy for all four packages.
 - [ ] `make ci` passes (generated-code drift, format, analysis, architecture, mutation, coverage, and generated-client smoke test).
 - [ ] `make coverage-check` passes; any baseline or policy change preserves the historical ratchet and is explained in the summary.
+- [ ] `make mutation` passes; no surviving mutant remains after the latest focused change.
 - [ ] `make architecture` passes; any architecture baseline change only reduces existing above-target debt and is explained in the summary.
-- [ ] `make mutation` passes; any mutation census change is explained and introduces no surviving mutant.
 - [ ] `make critical-e2e-test` passes when local persistence or multiplayer auth/match/command/reconnect behavior changed.
 - [ ] Generator input changes were regenerated deliberately and the resulting build-runner, localization, Serverpod, and migration diffs were reviewed (`make generated-code-check`).
 - [ ] Multiplayer behavior is unchanged, or `kCurrentMultiplayerVersion` was incremented and every retained entry in `kCompatibleMultiplayerVersions` was verified against ADR 0004.